professorbruh/ZscalerTestingTraining/README.md

 # ZscalerTestingTraining
-repo for various automation testing code
+Repo for various automation testing code of BankApplication project